godotengine/godot-docs/classes/class_packedbytearray.rst

 - :ref:`int<class_int>` **decode_u32** **(** :ref:`int<class_int>` byte_offset **)** |const|

+Decodes a 32-bit unsigned integer number from the bytes starting at ``byte_offset``.
+Fails if the byte count is insufficient.
+Returns ``0`` if a valid number can't be decoded.

 ----

 .. _class_PackedByteArray_method_decode_u64:

 - :ref:`int<class_int>` **decode_u64** **(** :ref:`int<class_int>` byte_offset **)** |const|

+Decodes a 64-bit unsigned integer number from the bytes starting at ``byte_offset``.
+Fails if the byte count is insufficient.
+Returns ``0`` if a valid number can't be decoded.

 ----